claudiuneaga/OradeaJS-ES7-starter/README.md

 ## Installation
 - clone or download and extract package
 - run `npm install` in folder
-- run `npm run build` to build project
+- run `npm run start` to build project